GENERAL RULES GOVERNING ALL UNION COMPETITIONS

 All competitions and matches shall be played in accordance with the Rules of Golf as approved by R&A Rules Limited and the bylaws and any local rules of any host Club upon whose course any Union event is played, so far as they are approved by the Executive Committee.

 2. Eligibility for Events

 For players to participate in events, except where otherwise provided, a player must:

 (i) Be of amateur status as defined by R&A Rules Limited

 (ii) Be a member of a Club affiliated to the Union and must not have represented any other District Union of Yorkshire or any County Union other than the Yorkshire Union in the year of the event.

-(iii) Conform to the handicap and age limits, which are included in the Specific Rules for events.
+(iii) Conform to the Handicap Index and age limits, which are included in the Specific Rules for events.